This article, originally published June 4, 2020, has been updated.

-Have we seen any powerful surveillance tech used in this week’s protests?
+Have we seen any powerful surveillance tech used in response to recent protests?

 Yes.
 Although it can often take months or years to unearth law enforcement use of powerful surveillance tools to monitor protesters, some activities have already come to light.
-Last Friday, the Project On Government Oversight’s Jason Paladino brought attention to the fact that Customs and Border Protection (CBP) had deployed a Predator drone to circle Minneapolis and conduct surveillance.
+This summer, the Project On Government Oversight’s Jason Paladino brought attention to the fact that Customs and Border Protection (CBP) had deployed a Predator droneto circle Minneapolis and conduct surveillance.
 These drones were originally used by the military for targeted strikes, but are now also deployed (as this drone was) without any weapons for aerial surveillance.

 This action raises serious concerns.
 Primarily, aerial surveillance of protests poses risks for civil liberties and demonstrators (more on the details of how below).
 More specific to CBP, the agency has no role in domestic policing, making its involvement in monitoring activities in the city problematic, and probably heightening the risk of misconduct: CBP officers using drones are trained to limit activities to the border zone, where privacy rules are weaker.
-The House Committee on Homeland Security has requested that the Department of Homeland Security and FBI provide all information on surveillance of protesters by June 12.
+This summer, the House Committee on Homeland Security requested that the Department of Homeland Security and FBI provide all information on surveillance of protesters.